auth0/docs/waad-clientid.md

-# Obtaining a ClientId and Client Secret for a Windows Azure Active Directory
+# Obtaining a ClientId and Client Secret for a Microsoft Azure Active Directory

-To allow users to login using a Windows Azure Active Directory account you have to register your application through the Windows Azure portal.
-If you don't have a Windows Azure account, you can signup for one, free, here <http://www.windowsazure.com/en-us/pricing/free-trial>.
+To allow users to login using a Microsoft Azure Active Directory account you have to register your application through the Microsoft Azure portal.
+If you don't have a Microsoft Azure account, you can signup for one, free, here <http://www.windowsazure.com/en-us/pricing/free-trial>.

-> NOTE: there is no way to create an application that integrates with Windows Azure AD without having **your own** Windows Azure AD instance.
+> NOTE: there is no way to create an application that integrates with Microsoft Azure AD without having **your own** Microsoft Azure AD instance.

-## 1. Create a new Windows Azure Active Directory instance
+## 1. Create a new Microsoft Azure Active Directory instance

-After signing up on Windows Azure, click on **Active Directory** item on the Dashboard.
+After signing up on Microsoft Azure, click on **Active Directory** item on the Dashboard.

 <img src="img/waad-0.png" style="width: 60%;  border: 2px solid #eee;" />